American Sign Language

 What should students know about the ASL program?

 We are one of the very few colleges in the country that offer a four-year program in interpreting.
-And probably the only one that has a Deaf Studies major in conjunction with the arts programs that Columbia offers as well.

 How do Columbia students connect with Deaf culture?